 - 1.1 To inform the preparation of planning policies and guidance, and reflecting the Council's duty to review the socio-economic and environmental conditions of the district, the Council annually assesses the retail frontages in Harlow.
-This provides analysis of changes that have occurred. - 1.2 Retail frontages are generally the front (and sometimes the side) of a retail unit, i.e. the sides of a unit with windows which allow views into the unit from the surrounding exterior space.
-Retail frontages may also include 'blank' parts of a unit, i.e. with no windows or doors, which could encourage the unit to make these parts more visually interesting, such as the installation of windows. - 1.3 Retail frontages are generally found on the ground floor; exceptions to this are the first floor of the Harvey Centre and the first floor of The Rows which are designated as frontage. - 1.4 The general definition of "retail" includes the sale of goods or services, so whilst most retail units are occupied by shops, some are occupied by other uses such as banks, launderettes, travel agents, estate agents and salons.
+This provides analysis of changes that have occurred. - 1.2 Retail frontages are generally the front (and sometimes the side) of a retail unit, i.e. the sides of a unit with windows, which allow views into the unit and its activity from the exterior.
+Retail frontages may also include 'blank' parts of a unit, i.e. with no windows or doors, which could encourage the unit to make these parts more visually interesting, such as installing windows. - 1.3 Retail frontages are generally found on the ground floor; exceptions to this are the first floor of the Harvey Centre and the first floor of The Rows. - 1.4 The general definition of "retail" includes the sale of goods or services, so whilst most retail units are occupied by shops, some are occupied by other uses such as banks, launderettes, travel agents, estate agents and salons.